Being a scientist means taking sides…

 Liboiron, M., & Molloy, J. (2017).
 We need to break science out of the Ivory Tower.
 The Conversation.
 April 25.

 Colonialism is not just about taking Land, though it certainly includes taking Land.
 Yellowknives Dene political scientist Glen Coulthard argues that, colonialism is a way to describe relations characterized by domination that keeps land available for settler goals, that gives settlers “ongoing access to land as resource” (Coulthard 2014).
-These relations include the type of knowledge that is valued (like Western science), the type of relationships with Land and the environment that are privaledged (like resource management), the forms of settler laws and regulations that uphold these (like private property), what is taught in schools and how (such as the exclusion of Indigneous thinkers or teaching in English).
+These relations include the type of knowledge that is valued (like Western science), the type of knowledge that is extracted for that value (like Indigenous knowledge), the type of relationships with Land and the environment that are privileged (like resource management), the forms of settler laws and regulations that uphold these (like private property), what is taught in schools and how (such as the exclusion of Indigenous thinkers or teaching in English).
 The list is long.
 Colonialism is ongoing rather than historical.
 Colonialism is a set of specific, structured relations that allow these events to occur, make sense, and seem normal (to some).

-We do anti-colonial work in our science by recognizing Indigneous place names in our science, observing traditional protocol such as leaving tobacco when we take animals from Land, paying elders for their expertise when they advise and teach us, and fighting to ensure our Indigneous students aren’t systematically discriminated against.
-Though we have Indigneous lab members, we do not seek to extract Indigneous knowledge to being it into Western science (that would be colonial!) though some members do use their traditional teachings in their research.
-Rather, we aim to identify and counter colonial values, concepts, and structures within science and the university through how we do science, such as through our guidelines for research with Indigneous peoples, a framework that understands pollution as a form of colonialism, and our dedication to humility in research (outlined in our Lab Book).
+Some of our anti-colonial scientific protocols include using Indigenous place and animal names in our science, only doing research on Indigenous land when we are invited, paying Elders for their expertise when they advise and teach us, and fighting to ensure our Indigenous students aren’t systematically discriminated against in academia.
+Though we have Indigenous lab members, we do not seek to extract Indigenous knowledge to bring it into Western science (that would be a way to give more access to settler and colonial goals!) though some members do use their traditional knowledge in their research (aka Indigenous science.
+See Cajete 2000).
+Rather, we aim to identify and counter colonial values, concepts, and structures within science and the university through how we do science.
+See our guidelines for research with Indigenous peoples, a framework that understands pollution as a form of colonialism, and our dedication to humility in research (outlined in our Lab Book).

 Coulthard, G. S. (2014).
 Red skin, white masks: Rejecting the colonial politics of recognition.
 Minnesota Press.